sebastianruizva/JMidiSequencer/out/production/JMidiSequencer/cs3500/music/resources/README.md

 **cs3500.music.audio.ConsoleView**

-Renders a console audio of the composition
+Renders a console audio of the composition.

 **cs3500.music.audio.DrawValues**

-Holds constants for a unified visual render between classes
+Holds constants for a unified visual render between classes.

 **cs3500.music.audio.AudioView**

-Renders an audio audio of the composition
+Renders an audio view of the composition and handles playback events of it.

 **cs3500.music.audio.ViewManager**